dcspt-getin/AL_AIC_Thesis/README.md

     Data Folder:
         - All necessary files to run the notebooks

-On the main folder of the repository you'll find the files "requirements.txt" and "requirements.yml" where you can find the needed libraries to be able to run the notebooks.
+On the main folder of the repository you'll find the "requirements.txt" and "requirements.yaml" necessary to setup the environment to run the notebooks successfully.

 Contacts:
 André Lima @ andre.lima@ua.pt / andresilvalima@gmail.com